Get the latest from the Gantt & subscribe to our mailing list.

 Fair Use Permitted

 In addition to the above license, "fair use" (as defined by U.S. copyright laws) of the content is also permitted.
 Fair use of copyrighted material includes the use of protected materials for noncommercial, educational purposes, such as teaching, scholarship, research, criticism, commentary, and news reporting.
-However, you must cite (refer to) the author and source of this material as they would material from any printed work.
+However, you must cite (refer to) the author and source of this material as you would material from any printed work.
 The citation should include reference to this website's address, www.ganttcenter.org.